dwrolvink/PSGUI-FormCreator/README.md

 ```
 The "OnNewLine" skips to the first empty cell on column 0 (where there is also room for the entire element, even if it spans more columns). `-Width $Form.Columns` says: max width.

+If you want to get really creative with jumping around, you could also use `$Form.MoveCursor($col, $row)`, to just move to the cell you want to without any fuss.

 ### Calculation position and size (in px)
 In the creation phase, the position of the elements is completely virtual (i.e. only represented by row/column numbers).
 When Show-Form() is called, the actual position of each element is calculated based on rowheight, columnwidth, elementmargin, formpadding, and formwidth.